ConduitNetwork/docs/infrastructure/hosts/adddockerhost.rst

    CLOUD
     Select the Cloud the Host will be assigned to
    NAME
-    Enter name for the Docker Host in |morpheus|
+    Enter name for the Docker Host in |conduit|
    DESCRIPTION
     Enter optional description for the Docker Host VISIBILITY
     Select Tenant Visibility
    TAGS
-    Add optional Morpheus tags (these are not meta-data tags)
+    Add optional Conduit tags (these are not meta-data tags)

    Select :guilabel:`NEXT`